nova0821/iotjs-wiki/IoT.js-Package.md

 ### About the license of each packages

-IoT.js is release under Apache 2.0 license, [this page](https://github.com/Samsung/iotjs/wiki/License).
-We assume there you also agree on this license when publishing to ipm registry.
+IoT.js is released under Apache 2.0 license, [this page](https://github.com/Samsung/iotjs/wiki/License).
+We assume you also agree on this license when publishing to ipm registry.

 ### Downloading packages